 Hope is another word we often associate with religion.
 Here Western religion ties hope to prayer.
 Prayer is the request for intervention by a higher power.
 Whereas, hope is the expectation that something will happen.
 Another good job of hijacking a term to infuse it with a religious bias.

 Because of the religious connotations of the terms faith and hope, they are taboo in the corporate world.
 It doesn’t want to associate itself with religion.
 However, both hope and faith are the elements that motivate and engage people.

 Hope and faith underpin all workplace initiatives.
 The goal of every initiative is a positive outcome.
 People need to have confidence in a probable outcome to support initiatives.
 So, to avoid the association with religious terms, you substitute “planned outcome” for hope.
 And, you substitute “confidence” for faith.

 Brené Brown talks about how vulnerability and courage are part of the same animal.
-Vulnerability starts with being vulnerable with our feelings.
-Spontaneous acts of courage are often the result of some an unforeseen event.
+Vulnerability starts with being vulnerable to our feelings.
+Spontaneous acts of courage are often the result of an unforeseen event.

 An emergency arises.
 Someone acts immediately seemingly without a thought for their safety.
 One of two things is happening.
 Either they were in touch with their heart or their actions result from training or programming.

 The programming could be practical lifesaving education.
 Or, the programming may come from their value of human life.
 In either case, they place themselves in a vulnerable situation.
 Vulnerability is a risk.
 Risky actions become acts of courage when it supports the values of the culture.

 It’s important to remember that what the culture deems appropriate changes with time.
 A soldier risks his life to save another person.
 Are his actions heartfelt vulnerability, or training.
 Or, is it a mix of both?
 It is easy to see how courage, vulnerability and risk overlap.
 These three elements are evidence of living from the heart.